How to Create an ANOVA Table in Excel – 3 Methods

 input data to make the anova table

-• Finally, you will see the following table in the specified output location.
+You will see the following table in the output location.

 2-factor Anova Table

-3. Using the ‘Anova: Two-Factor Without Replication’ Option to Make an ANOVA Table
+Method 3 – Using the ‘Anova: Two-Factor Without Replication’ Option to Create an ANOVA Table

-Assume you have a similar dataset as follows and you want to find out if there are significant differences among individual performances along with the test-wise performances.
+Find if there are significant differences among individual performances along with the test-wise performances:

 dataset for 2-factor Anova